-Preserve and enhance the quality of life in older neighborhoods by providing high quality public amenities such as parks, public facilities, and infrastructure to eliminate blight, reduce the number of deteriorated and deteriorating housing units, and create an environment conducive to attracting additional public and private investment.
-Additional emphasis will be placed on flood control and remediation.
+Preserve and enhance the quality of life in older neighborhoods by providing high quality public amenities such as parks, public facilities, and infrastructure to eliminate blight, reduce the number of deteriorated and deteriorating housing units, and to create an environment conducive to attracting additional public and private investment.
+Additional emphasis should be placed on flood control and hazard mitigation measures where suitable.